-Document verification systems, either office-based or remotely accessed systems, will enable a wider and more consistent scrutiny of documents than is possible manually.
-Staff who are handling a wide range of official documents cannot have sufficient expertise to recognise all kinds of fraudulent documents.
-This is no longer necessary since the software will instantly verify whether a document is true or false.
+Document verification systems, either office-based or remotely accessed validation systems, enable a wider and more consistent scrutiny of documents than is possible manually.
+Staff who are handling a wide range of official global documents often don’t have sufficient expertise to recognise all kinds of fraudulent documents.
+With a validation service in place, this expertise is no longer critical as the software will instantly assess whether an identity document is true or false.

-There’s also the question of fairness – scanners will check everyone in a consistently non-discriminatory manner.
-There is always the risk of a human element of prejudice creeping in to manual decisions when an applicant appears to be different from the norm
+There’s also the question of fairness – scanning systems will check everyone in a consistently non-discriminatory manner.
+There is always the risk of a human element of prejudice creeping in to manual decisions when an applicant appears to be different from ‘the norm’.

 5. Long-term AFFORDABILITY

-If you or your staff have the responsibility of ensuring that documents presented to you are genuine and that the holder is the rightful owner, a document verification system is the most accurate tool available.
-Your HR Director will appreciate that the consistency of the data output negates the need to hire an Identity Fraud Expert.
-And because they’re affordable, and they help the company to stay on the right side of government legislation, even the most cynical of Finance Directors should be persuaded that they’re the best option for detecting fake or fraudulent documents.
+If you or your staff have the responsibility of ensuring that identity documents presented to you are genuine and that the holder is the rightful owner, a document verification system is the most accurate tool available.
+Your HR Director will appreciate that the consistency of the data output negates the need to hire an identity fraud expert.
+And because they’re affordable and help the company to stay on the right side of government legislation, even the most cynical of Finance Directors should be persuaded that they’re the best option for detecting fake or fraudulent identity documents.

 David Park, Commercial Director